MichelleMHey/ruby_closet/user_stories/user_stories.md

 <p>As a user, I want to categorize clothes based on the style I want to wear.</p>

+<p>As a user, I want to categorize clothes based on temperature.</p>

-<p>As a user, I want outfits to be categorized based on the weather and style for the occasion I need the outfit for.</p>
+<p>As a user, I want to categorize clothes based on the type of clothing.</p>

-<p>As a user, I want to  to keep track of current clothes I'm wearing.</p>
+<p>As a user, I want to remove outfits from closet inventory.</p>

-<p>As a user, I want the closet to keep track of dirty and clean clothes, so I don't get stuck wearing dirty clothes.</p>
+<p>As a user, I want to continue to generate outfits if I do not like the first outfit the closet picks.</p>